c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 }
 ```

-For typed varargs, we can pass a slice instead of the arguments, by using the `...` operator:
+For typed varargs, we can pass a slice instead of the individual arguments, by using the splat `...` operator for example:

 ```c3
 fn void test_splat()